Azure/bicep-types-az/generated/batch/microsoft.batch/2020-09-01/types.md

 ## AutoUserSpecification
 ### Properties
 * **elevationLevel**: 'Admin' | 'NonAdmin': The default value is nonAdmin.
-Possible values include: 'NonAdmin', 'Admin'
 * **scope**: 'Pool' | 'Task': The default value is Pool.
 If the pool is running Windows a value of Task should be specified if stricter isolation between tasks is required.
 For example, if the task mutates the registry in a way which could impact other tasks, or if certificates have been specified on the pool which should not be accessible by normal tasks but should be accessible by start tasks.
-Possible values include: 'Task', 'Pool'

 ## TaskSchedulingPolicy
 ### Properties
-* **nodeFillType**: 'Pack' | 'Spread' (Required): Possible values include: 'Spread', 'Pack'
+* **nodeFillType**: 'Pack' | 'Spread' (Required):

 ## UserAccount
 ### Properties
 * **elevationLevel**: 'Admin' | 'NonAdmin': nonAdmin - The auto user is a standard user without elevated access. admin - The auto user is a user with elevated access and operates with full Administrator permissions.
 The default value is nonAdmin.
-Possible values include: 'NonAdmin', 'Admin'
 * **linuxUserConfiguration**: [LinuxUserConfiguration](#linuxuserconfiguration):
 * **name**: string (Required):
 * **password**: string (Required):